UKHomeOffice/explosives-precursors-poisons/README.md

 ### Setup

 1. Create a `.env` file in the root directory and populate it with all the required environment variables for the project.
+A Copy of the .env file can be obtained through Keybase.
 2. Install dependencies using the command `yarn`.
 3. Start the service in development mode using `yarn run start:dev`.